 EOS was created in order to develop a decentralised platform for creating dApps on the scale of which had not been previously seen.
 Not only that, but it hopes to scale to a size at which point it will have no rival.

-EOS is similar to Ethereum, however, Larimer and Bloomer believed there were a number of aspects they wanted to improve on and as a result were driven to invent their own coin.
-Their stated aim was that EOS would be able to conduct millions of transactions a second, with no fees involved.
+It is similar to Ethereum, however, Larimer and Bloomer believed there were a number of aspects they wanted to improve on and as a result were driven to invent their own coin.
+Their stated aim was that it would be able to conduct millions of transactions a second, with no fees involved.
 This is something that Ethereum simply does not offer.
-EOS sought to achieve this through a delegated Proof of Stake (DPoS) system to approve transactions.
+It sought to achieve this through a delegated Proof of Stake (DPoS) system to approve transactions.

 The variety of dApps available on the EOS network is astounding.
 They range from games to mindfulness dApps to even some dApps whose aim is to help provide universal healthcare through blockchain technology.